My Secret Identity: Synopsis

-O'Connell stars as 14-year-old Andrew Clements, who while looking one day for his friend, Dr. Benjamin Jeffcoate (McGrath), trips and is hit by a photon beam, causing him to develop superpowers.
-He uses these abilities to fight crime, to solve personal problems, and to help others.
+The series centers around 14-year-old Andrew Clements (O'Connell), who—while looking one day for his friend, Dr. Benjamin Jeffcoate (McGrath)—trips and is hit by a photon beam, causing him to develop superpowers.
+He uses these abilities to fight crime, solve personal problems, and help others.
 He hides his powers from his mother, sister, and friends with the exception of Jeffcoate.
 Andrew initially called himself Ultraman, but this was later dropped.

 Powers

 In the first season, Andrew must carry around aerosol spray containers and use them to move through the air, as his flying ability is limited; he can make himself nearly weightless, and move up without any problems, but he cannot propel himself through the air or move down without some external force.
+Late in season 1, Jeffcoat gives him compressed air aerosols.
 He can jump quite high and do amazing flips.
-In the second season, unexplained, Andrew gains the ability to move through the air without the use of aerosol cans.
-Later in that season, after being struck by the photon beam a second time, Andrew develops superhuman strength but loses his invulnerability.
+In the season 2, Andrew gains the ability to move through the air without the use of aerosol cans.
+Also, after being struck by the photon beam a second time in season 3, Andrew develops superhuman strength but loses his invulnerability.

-For the entirety of the series, Andrew loses his powers when exposed to radiation (e.g. electromagnetic waves and x-rays).
-Starting in episode 10, he loses his powers for 2–3 days after exposure to an x-ray at the dentist.
+Andrew temporarily loses his powers when exposed to radiation (e.g. electromagnetic waves and x-rays).
+In season one, episode 10, he loses his powers for 2–3 days after exposure to an x-ray at the dentist.
 Later in the series, he regains them immediately after the exposure stops.

 Setting and characters

 The main setting of the show is Toronto, Ontario, Canada, in the fictional suburb of Briarwood.
-Andrew goes to Briarwood High and his sister Erin goes to another school.
+Andrew goes to Briarwood High, but his sister Erin goes to another school.
+Their father Robert died when Andrew was 10 (S3, E11) but Andrew seemingly met him in 1969 (S3, E8).

 Dr. Jeffcoate (supposedly the fourth-smartest man in the world) is a close friend of the family who lives next door.
-He is attracted to Mrs. Clements but never tells her.
+He is attracted to Stephanie Clements but never tells her so.